Xilinx/VMC_Help/HDL/ifft_ssr/README.md

 If Input Reorder bypassing is disabled, then IFFT accepts natural input order.

-If Output Reorder bypassing is disabled,
-Then the module takes N samples in natural transposed input order and outputs them in natural order.
+If Output Reorder bypassing is disabled, then the module takes N samples in natural transposed input order and outputs them in natural order.

 #### Use Corner Bender Or Matrix Transposer

-If it is enabled, the module takes N samples in natural input order and outputs them in in natural transposed order.
+If it is enabled, it does matrix transpose on the output of IFFT.

 #### SSR
 Super Sample Rate.It should be a power of 2.